An exciting partnership

 experience Seabury-style learning

-Head of School Sandy Wollum and Director of Studies Tiffany Price spent four days this spring in and around Seoul, South Korea, as part of Seabury's partnership with KPS.
+Head of School Sandy Wollum and Director of Studies Tiffany Price spent four days in and around Seoul, South Korea, as part of Seabury's partnership with KPS.

 In the beginning